bryancwilson/Music-AI-Research/README.md

 #### Reward Function
 It would've been infeasible to create an effective reward function based on general musci theory due to its intractible breadth.
 Therfore I chose to construct a reward function solely on jazz harmonic theory.

-This works utilizes an e-greedy temporal difference off policy Q Learning Algorithm.
-The Environment consists of a pre written bass and melody line with a starting chord for reference.
-The algorithm has an action space of 72 chords and can only choose one chord per beat.
-Each episode only consists of 6 beats.
-Because generalizing all of music theory into a reward structure is unfeasible, I based my reward model on jazz harmonic theory.

 ### Results
 ![Figure_1](https://user-images.githubusercontent.com/84595669/187099460-7961f601-67f0-49a4-ad72-58478871a967.png)